run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.

-## Run:ai Components

-As part of the installation process you will install:

-* Run:ai Control-Plane
-* One or more Run:ai Clusters

-Both the control plane and clusters require Kubernetes.
-Typically the control plane and first cluster are installed on the same Kubernetes cluster but this is not a must.

 ## Hardware Requirements

 See Cluster prerequisites [hardware](../../cluster-setup/cluster-prerequisites.md#hardware-requirements) requirements.